 To see an illustration of how U.S. electric vehicles sales by model grew from 2012 through 2019, check out this fun animated graphic.
 As recently as 2015, there were 450,000 EVs sold worldwide – by 2019 there were over 2 million!

 Today, the market is exploding with over 50 models available in the US.
 500 different EV models are expected by 2022, including many models of trucks.
-With more variety and lower priced models to choose from, many consumers will move from EV-curious to EV-ready, and auto manufacturers are gettin on board with massive capital commitments to transition us to an all-electric future.
+With more variety and lower-priced models to choose from, many consumers will move from EV-curious to EV-ready, and auto manufacturers are getting on board with massive capital commitments to transition us to an all-electric future.

 And here’s the critical piece of electrifying transportation with regards to climate change: as the electricity grid becomes cleaner with renewable energy it will result in reduced transportation-generated CO2 emissions by 2.57Gt a year by 2040.
 Furthermore, adding all of those EVs to our roads would only increase the overall electricity demand by 5.2%.

 Despite the setbacks with the worldwide pandemic, the International Energy Agency (IEA) is projecting EVs to reach a record share of the overall car market this year.
 Here at SACE, we are working to ensure this becomes a reality, so during this unusual year, we are continuing to push for policies that will accelerate EV adoption.